0xPolygonHermez/.github/profile/README.md

 </div>
 <br />

-Zisk is an open-source zero-knowledge proving system.
-It includes a zkVM that enables proving the execution of programs written in Rust.
+**Zisk** is an open-source zero-knowledge proving system featuring a zkVM that enables verifiable execution of Rust programs.

-Zisk was incubated by Polygon Labs from May 2024 to June 2025.
-On June 13, 2025, the project was spun out of Polygon.
-The IP and core team of Zisk were transferred to SilentSig Switzerland GmbH, a company fully owned by Jordi Baylina @jbaylina.
+Initially incubated by **Polygon Labs** from May 2024 to June 2025, Zisk became an independent project on **June 13, 2025**, with its intellectual property and core team transferred to **SilentSig Switzerland GmbH**, a company fully owned by **Jordi Baylina (@jbaylina)**.

-The team is committed to continuously improving the project, maintaining it, and keeping it open source under the MIT/Apache license.
+The team remains dedicated to advancing Zisk as a **community-driven, open-source project** (under MIT/Apache 2.0 licenses), ensuring continuous improvement and maintenance.

-We invite all developers and projects to test, contribute to, and use Zisk.
-Our goal is to build the best zkVM project in the space.
+We invite all **developers and projects** to test, contribute to, and use Zisk.
+Our goal is to build **the best zkVM project** in the space.

 To get started, check out the Getting Started Documentation.